Skip to main content

 3.1 Legal Protections

-Elnora AI, Inc will not initiate legal action against security researchers who:
+Elnora AI will not initiate legal action against security researchers who:

 1. Act in Good Faith: Conduct research consistent with this Policy